Chocolate Buttermilk Quick Bread

 Thick Chocolate Glaze

-Arguably the very best part of this bread?
+Arguably the very best part of this chocolate quick bread?
 The thick chocolate glaze!
 It’s so thick, it’s practically a frosting, but so much easier!

-All you need is some confecioners’ (powdered) sugar, cocoa powder, and heavy cream or milk.
+All you need is some confectioners’ (powdered) sugar, cocoa powder, and heavy cream or milk.
 Heavy cream creates a thicker glaze, but milk is a perfectly fine substitute.

 If you want your glaze super thick, add a little extra confectioners’ sugar.
 If you’d like it a thinner drizzle, add a little extra milk.